 Rajul Shah was born in Vinchhiya, India, in the state of Gujarat, on August 14, 1960.
-She would become another child who psychologist Ian Stevenson would examine in his life-long investigation of the phenomenon of children talking about a past life.
+She would become another child who psychologist Ian Stevenson would examine in his life-long investigation of children talking about a past life.

 One day when she was 2 1/2 years old, Rajul came running into her grandparents house.
 Asked where she had been, she replied that she had been playing with “Junagadha Jyotsna”.
 No one knew who she was talking about.

 Another day, she was encountered walking in a circle muttering to herself.
 Asked what she was doing, she said she was doing Junagadh Girbhi.